celestvw/helloworld/README.md

 # helloworld

-This project utilizes HTML and CSS and was developed using Visual Studio Community and tested both traditionally and using SCRUM techniques.
+This project utilizes HTML and CSS and was developed using Visual Studio Community and tested both traditionally and with SCRUM techniques.

 Test documentation for my Hello World website:
 Traditional test case: